 Not that it was the right thing to do.
-Empathy isn’t about letting kids get away because you understand their motives weren’t wrong.
-Just because your child felt slighted by his sister doesn’t mean he should hit her anytime he does.
+Empathy isn’t about letting her get away with things because you understand her motives weren’t wrong.
+Just because she felt slighted by her sister doesn’t mean she should hit her anytime she does.

 Even if you think you react or get upset too quickly, you can still show empathy.
 It’s never too late.
 After I realized my mistake with my son over the wooden blocks, I apologized.
 I had hurt his feelings, but I knew I could still connect with him.

 How?
 By asking myself these three questions.
 Try it the next time your child needs more empathy:

 1. “Why is my child behaving this way?”